Behavioural Science

 Category Pages

-• No “recommended” or “best seller” curation
+• No “recommended” or “best seller” curation to break the visual tie

-• Every product given equal visual weight
+• Every product given identical visual weight, forcing full evaluation of each

 Pricing Pages

-• 5+ pricing tiers cause analysis paralysis
+• 5+ tiers triggering analysis paralysis on the single highest-value decision

-• Feature comparison tables with 30+ rows
+• Feature comparison tables with 30+ rows the shopper can’t hold in memory

 Product Pages